J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 LEEKS

 Allium ampeloprasum var. porrum.
-Leeks are a popular
+Leeks are a

-is valued in stews, pies, casseroles and soups.
-They are hardy plants and may be
+onion-like flavor is valued in stews, pies, casseroles and soups.
+They are hardy

-sown in spring for harvest during fall, winter, or through to the following
+plants and may be sown in spring for harvest during fall, winter, or through to

-blanch.
+stalks to blanch.

 USDA Germination Standard: 60%.